-Deciding to move is often the most difficult step in the moving process for seniors.
+Deciding to move is often the most difficult step in the moving process for retirees.
 In some instances, they are leaving the home in which they spent a better part of their lives and where they watched their family grow.
 From Sally taking her first steps to Joe graduating high school, their home symbolizes their past, and leaving that behind can be emotional.
-However, there are many reasons for seniors to consider moving including retirement, warmer climates, changes in lifestyle, and to be closer to family and friends.
+However, there are many reasons for retirees to consider moving including retirement, warmer climates, changes in lifestyle, and to be closer to family and friends.

 Prepare for your move: